hasibulofcs/hasibulofcs/README.md

 <br>
 <br>
 <br>
-<h1>🎧Hello!</h1>
+<h1>🎧Hello there!</h1>
 <p>I am <b>Hasibul</b>.
-Studying currently as a Computer Science student.
-I am pretty excited exploring innovative programming and development technologies and.. whatever that is happenning under the hood is my point of excitement.</p>
+Currently walking the journey of being a full stack web developer.
+I'm pretty excited exploring innovative programming and development technologies and.. whatever that is happenning under the hood is my point of excitement.</p>

 <br/><br/><br/>